WJRH-Engineering/icecast-source-info/README.md

 8.

 9.

+If you have more than one program, add more servers and stream infos using steps 4 through 7 (X).

 By default, butt will only broadcast audio input devices, such as the built in microphone on your computer.
 To broadcast from audio programs on your computer (e.g. Spotify), a virtual mixer will need to be used.